AmziLS/AmziProlog/eclipse_plugin/README.md

-# Building the Amzi!
-IDE Eclipse Plug-in
+# Installing and building the Amzi!
+IDE Eclipse plug-in

 ## Install